raedev/raedev/README.md

-🇨🇳 Hi I'm RAE, A android developer. 👋👋
+Hi I'm RAE, A Android developer from China 🇨🇳🇨🇳

 #### Languages and Tools: